Dustyposa/goSpider/python_advance/翻译计划/异步爬虫/README.md

 [^12]: In fact, this is exactly how "yield from" works in CPython.
 A function increments its instruction pointer before executing each statement.
 But after the outer generator executes "yield from", it subtracts 1 from its instruction pointer to keep itself pinned at the "yield from" statement.
 Then it yields to *its* caller.
 The cycle repeats until the inner generator throws `StopIteration`, at which point the outer generator finally allows itself to advance to the next instruction.[↩](http://aosabook.org/en/500L/a-web-crawler-with-asyncio-coroutines.html#fnref10)
 [^ 13]:https://docs.python.org/3/library/queue.html[↩](http://aosabook.org/en/500L/a-web-crawler-with-asyncio-coroutines.html#fnref11)

+[^ 14]:The actual `asyncio.Queue` implementation uses an `asyncio.Event` in place of the Future shown here.
+The difference is an Event can be reset, whereas a Future cannot transition from resolved back to pending.[↩](#fnref14)